tapokVozmezdia/Alloy/README.md

 ## This is a work-in-progress application

 ## Database Module (functional)
-A platform which provides a Postgres interface for other modules.
-Also provides an api for explicit Postgres calls (powered by Flask).
+A platform which provides a Postgres interface for other modules through an api that is available locally (powered by Flask).